Scalable Multi Agent Diffusion Policies for Coverage Control: The MADP Architecture

 \subsection{Encoder and Decoder}

-The encoder $\Psi_{\text{E}}$ and decoder $\Psi_{\text{D}}$ have a nearly identical spatial transformer parameterization underpinning them.
+The encoder $\Psi_{\text{E}}$ and decoder $\Psi_{\text{D}}$ have similar spatial transformer parameterizations underpinning them.
 The primary difference is that the decoder contains cross-attention layers to incorporate the conditioning from the encoder with the input $\bfU_k$ undergoing denoising.
+Specifically, each decoder layer is comprised of self-attention followed by cross-attention.
 Both components have $L_{ST} = 8$ layers, $H = 8$ heads of dimension $d_{h} = 32$, a geometrically spaced set of encoding frequencies with period $\tau = \SI{1024}{\meter}$ and an attention radius of $\SI{256}{\meter}$.
 In the transformers, we use a pre-norm scheme where the layer norm is applied before attention.
 During training, we use $T = 1000$ steps of noise over a linearly spaced, decreasing range of $\alpha \in [0.9999, \dots, 0.98]$ and $\alpha_k < \alpha_{k-1}$.
 Algorithm \ref{alg:MADP-sampling} details how we can sample from MADP using DDIM.